 Using UPS for your WooCommerce

 Founded in the year 1907, UPS (United Parcel Service) is the oldest of the lot.
-It has gained its popularity since then and continues to thrive till date.
-Their unbeatable services offer a high level of security, speed, accuracy, and truly reliable delivery experience to both the business owners and customers.
+It has gained its popularity since then and continues to thrive to date.
+Their unbeatable services offer a high level of security, speed, accuracy, and truly reliable delivery experience to both business owners and customers.
 In fact, with the introduction of various robust APIs recently, most eCommerce store owners now prefer their in-house comprehensive shipment tracking and label printing system.

 - The average weight of orders

 - Maximum and minimum weight of the orders

 And, of course, distance plays a major part too.
 For lightweight items, the right option could be USPS First Class.
 As we mentioned before, the cost-effective services offered by USPS are ideal if you want to send merchandise that isn’t time-bound.
 There are also cheap services offered by UPS, with its aforementioned SurePost service.
 Again, this is great for inexpensive packages that are not time-bound.
 The bottom line is that items that are delicate, precious and time-bound need to be sent through UPS.
 Here, the satisfaction of your customers matters more and can benefit your eCommerce business better than the cost savings that you could gain from cheaper schemes by UPS and USPS that cannot always ensure timely delivery.

 Benefits of using UPS

 Prices aside, there’s nothing more to argue about and in fact, there’s a lot to love about this exceptional service.
 We go on for hours talking about it but for the sake of this article, let’s just go through the primary reasons why companies and online sellers choose UPS for their shipping.